nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Examples:**

-  * `sort name` sorts all contacts by name in alphabetical order.
+  * `sort name` sorts your contacts by name in alphabetical order.
-  * `sort date desc` sorts by contract end date with potential hires at the bottom.
+  * `sort date desc` sorts by contract end date with your potential hires at the bottom.
-  * `sort role asc` sorts contacts by role in alphabetical order.
+  * `sort role asc` sorts your contacts by role in alphabetical order.

 <br>